How to write an oracle program

 Create state account

-From the above output, we should obtain the program_id
+From the deployment output, you should obtain the program_id

 .
 We can use this program_id